 Alzheimer’s disease has been diagnosed more and more in recent decades.
 Initially, a person with early Alzheimer’s may experience mild confusion and trouble remembering some things.

 Then, over time, they may begin to forget important people in their life.
 They may even suffer drastic changes in their character.
 For sure, this condition wreaks havoc on the patient and their family members.
 For this reason, many people wonder whether it may be possible to slow down the degenerative process that begins with the onset of Alzheimer’s disease.

 What is Alzheimer’s?

-As we age, our neurons gradually deteriorate, and as they can’t regenerate, they die.
-This causes the reduction in many brain functions.
-Therefore, older people are much more vulnerable to dementia.
+As we age, neurons wear out and die, which causes the decline of many brain functions.
+As a result, older adults are more vulnerable to dementia.

 Symptoms of Alzheimer’s